How to start organizing your closet – fast and easy ways to get started

 3. Shoes and Handbags

 As much as I love shoes, handbags are an even dearer passion.
 Every day you need a handbag, and having a good variety of staples will allow you to complete any look while still being organized and able to carry whatever you need for the day or night.
 How you store your shoes and handbags truly depends on your space and lifestyle.
-If your closet is large enough you might to store all your accessories in the closet.
+If your closet is large enough you might want to store all your accessories in the closet.
 Other ideas could be to keep shoes at the entranceway, I love the Ikea Bissa shoe cabinet for this.
 For my designer shoes I keep them in boxes with their dust bags and a picture on the outside so I know what is in the box.

 Now onto handbags, organizing handbags has challenged me for years, and sometimes continues to challenge me to this day.
 If you’re going to build a true walk-in closet system, I’d make sure that the space has shelves or cubby holes to store handbags.
 If you don’t have a walk-in closet, you can store your handbags in your entrance hallway on a shelf, or in your wardrobe.
 I prefer to store all of my handbags in their original dust bags to keep them free from dust and damage; the dust bags let them hibernate until I need to use them again.
 I try to keep the dust bag label visible so I can easily reach for a bag if I need it.
 Hooks, open storage boxes, and magazine stands can also make handbag storage unique and organized.
 I also use pillows to help ensure my handbags keep their shape, I make these myself as I can’t seem to find anything that fits perfectly, I will do a post about these soon!